What Do Occupational Health or Safety Specialist Do?

 Is There Job Demand for Occupational Health and Safety Specialists?

-In 2016, there was an estimated number of 83,700 jobs in the United States for Occupational Health or Safety Specialist.
+In the United States, there were 83,700 jobs for Occupational Health or Safety Specialist in 2016.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,800 new jobs for Occupational Health or Safety Specialist by 2026.
-The BLS estimates 5,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.

 The states with the most job growth for Occupational Health or Safety Specialist are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in Vermont, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.